-Harmony Biosciences Holdings, Inc., and its consolidated subsidiary subsidiaries (the "Company") was founded in July 2017 as Harmony Biosciences II, LLC, a Delaware limited liability company.
-The Company converted to a Delaware corporation named Harmony Biosciences II, Inc. in September 2017 and, in February 2020, the Company changed its name to Harmony Biosciences Holdings, Inc. The Company's operations are conducted in its wholly owned subsidiary, Harmony Biosciences, LLC ("Harmony"), which was formed in May 2017 and Zynerba Pharmaceuticals, Inc. The Company is a commercial-stage pharmaceutical company focused on developing and commercializing innovative therapies for patients living with rare neurological diseases disorders as well as patients living with other neurological diseases who have unmet medical needs.
+Harmony Biosciences Holdings, Inc., and its consolidated subsidiaries (the "Company"), was founded in July 2017 as Harmony Biosciences II, LLC, a Delaware limited liability company.
+The Company converted to a Delaware corporation named Harmony Biosciences II, Inc. in September 2017 and, in February 2020, the Company changed its name to Harmony Biosciences Holdings, Inc. The Company's operations are conducted in its wholly owned subsidiary, Harmony Biosciences, LLC ("Harmony"), and Zynerba Pharmaceuticals, Harmony Biosciences Management, Inc. The Company is a commercial-stage pharmaceutical company focused on developing and commercializing innovative therapies for patients living with rare neurological disorders as well as patients living with other neurological diseases who have unmet medical needs.
 The Company is headquartered in Plymouth Meeting, Pennsylvania.

 On October 10, 2023, the Company completed a tender offer to acquire all of the outstanding shares of common stock of Zynerba Pharmaceuticals, Inc. (together with its subsidiary, Zynerba Pharmaceutical Pty, Ltd., "Zynerba").
 Zynerba is a clinical-stage pharmaceutical company focused on innovative pharmaceutically produced transdermal cannabidiol therapies for orphan neuropsychiatric disorders, including Fragile X Syndrome.
+As of July 1, 2024, Zynerba was renamed and is known as Harmony Biosciences Management, Inc.